- B409, Portland Square, Drake Circus, Plymouth, PL4 8AA

 School of Geography, Earth and Environmental Sciences (Faculty of Science and Engineering)

-2015 MSci Chemistry with Industrial Experience, University of Bristol.
-Masters within the Manners Group, block copolymer self-assembly.
+2015 - MSci Chemistry with Industrial Experience, University of Bristol

-Land management practices used today have varying impacts on soils, water and atmospheric emissions.
-Alongside my PhD work on carbon cycles, I'm interested in both the quantification of these environmental externalities and this can be communicated to consumers in order to make informed choices.
+Food and Carbon - Land management practices used today have varying impacts on soils, water and atmospheric emissions.
+Alongside his PhD work on carbon cycles, Jasper is interested in the quantification and communication of the environmental risks and benefits of different management practices.
 With improvements in lab techniques and automated data collection there is scope for consumers to be able to value food at the real cost that includes all social and environmental impacts.
-At the same time this could be used to ensure farmers that produce food in a manner that provides ecosystem services and increases natural capital receive a fairer price and/or tailored government subsidies.

-My chemistry degree has enabled me to tackle an environmental science/physical geography problem with all of the required analytical tools available.
-The application of novel techniques in chromatography and spectroscopy are advancing the field of paleoclimatology and paleoecology.
-A good understanding of modern environmental and ecological processes goes hand in hand with these analytical advances to help understand the processes that have led to past changes in atmospheric emissions and will affect future microbial carbon cycling.
+Biogeochemistry - Jasper's chemistry degree has enabled him to tackle environmental science and physical geography problems with all of the required analytical tools available.
+The application of novel techniques in chromatography and spectroscopy are advancing these fields and a good understanding of modern environmental and ecological processes goes hand in hand with these analytical advances.